What is Cholera?

 Cholera vaccination is recommended for children (≥2 years of age) and adult travellers who:

 - have a high risk of acquiring diarrhoeal disease, including those with achlorhydria

 - are travelling to areas where there is a high likelihood of exposure to cholera

 - Humanitarian workers operating in an epidemic or refugee camps.

-Dukoral is an oral vaccination that stimulates the immunological defence in the gut.
+The cholera vaccine is an oral vaccination that stimulates the immunological defence in the gut.
 No food or drink should be consumed for 1 hour before and 1 hour after administration.

 Children aged 2–6 years are recommended to receive 3 doses of cholera vaccine with an interval of 1–6 weeks between each dose.